How to Make an Extra $500 Now and Get Your First Freelance Client

 Just by bumping up your rate, you’re now able to write eight articles and earn $600.

 If you’re a virtual assistant and want to earn around $500 per month, setting your hourly rate at $15 means you’ll need to work around 34 hours to earn that amount.
 If you bump your rate up to $18 per hour, you’ll only need to work 27.7 hours.
+But you don’t have to stop there.
+My friend Kayla is a VA who earns over $10,000 per month and now she’s teach others to do the same.
+Sign up for her course to learn how.

 Increasing your rates should go hand in hand with increasing your value.
 The more you freelance, the more experience you’ll have and that’s valuable.
 You may also want to add in extra services for the client which could be something as simple as adding an extra revision, social shares, responding to comments on articles or finding graphics.